First Congregational Church

 The minister shall have charge of the spiritual welfare of the church with

-the assistance of the Board of Spiritual and Parish Life; he shall seek to
+the assistance of the Board of Ministry and Mission; he shall seek to

 enlist persons as followers of Christ, preach the gospel, administer the

 Sacraments, have under his care all services of public worship, and administer

 the activities of the church in cooperation with the Boards, Committees and

 Other professional staff members may be hired or called at the discretion of